Orbán sets ball rolling for Nato expansion vote in March

 Orbán had criticised Sweden for letting people hold anti-Erdoğan protests.

-"[But] Hungary doesn't have bilateral issues of its own with Sweden that could justify holding up ratification," said Jamie Shea, a former senior Nato official who now teaches war studies at University of Exeter in the UK.
+"[But] Hungary doesn't have bilateral issues of its own with Sweden that could justify holding up ratification," said Jamie Shea, a former senior Nato official who now teaches war studies at the University of Exeter in the UK.

 "Orbán will not want problems with the EU and Nato at the same time.
 And he knows that Turkey will maintain its position on Sweden for some time to come whether Hungary ratifies or not.
 So Hungary does not hold the key to this issue," he added.

-"Turkey is ready to allow Finland to join Nato [alone] and he [Erdoğan]considers that this is already a big gesture towards the alliance," Shea said.
+"Turkey is ready to allow Finland to join Nato [alone] and he [Erdoğan] considers that this is already a big gesture towards the alliance," Shea said.

 Jamie Shea's quote was added shortly after publication.